doug-hughes/myretail-tacs/README.md

 To run the project outside of STS:

-1.  run the `./gradlew startMongoDb` from the project directory
-2.  run the `./gradlew bootRun` from the project directory
+​	run the `./gradlew startManagedMongoDb bootRun` from the project directory

 ##### Decisions